ellysh/video-game-bots/ClickerBots/protection.md

 3. Press *Tab* for switching to the "files" list and select an `AutoHotKey.exe` file.
 Press *Enter* to open the selected file.
 4. Press *F6* key to open the "select mode" dialog with the list of available modes.
 Select a "- pe/header" item of the list.
 Now you see a headers list of the executable file.
 5. Select the "COFF header" item and press *Enter*.
 Select a "time-data stamp" field of the header.
 6. Press *F4* key to start edit a timestamp value.
 Change the value.
+7. Press *F4* and select "Yes" option in the "confirmation" dialog to save changes.

-This is a screenshot of the application at this step:
+This is a screenshot of HT editor application at the changing timestamp step:

 ![HT Editor](ht-editor.png)

-7. Press *F4* and select "Yes" option in the "confirmation" dialog to save changes.

-This change prevent detection of the launched AutoHotKey scripts by the `Md5ScanProtection.au3`.

->>>

-TODO: Write about calculating md5 of the launched binaries.
-Try to avoid it by patching binary and changing md5.

-TODO: Futher protection system improvement?
+You get a new `AutoHotKey.exe` executable file which content differs from the original file.
+It means that a MD5 hash sum for the new file will differ from a hash sum for the original file.
+Now `Md5ScanProtection.au3` is not able to detect any launched AutoHotKey script.

+Possible way to improve the protection system is usage more difficult approaches to analyze a content of executable files.
+It is possible to check sequence of bytes in the specific place of the files by calculating hash sum only for these bytes.

 ## Keyboard State Checking